tobicn/TobiasConstien/_posts/2026-02-16-Zoom-transcript-cleaner.md

     transcript <- read_lines(file.choose(),skip = 1, skip_empty_rows = TRUE)

-Within this piece of code, we are already getting rid of some of the junk Zoom inserts into our transcripts, namely empty rows (i.e, `skip_empty_rows`), and the first line in the VTT file (i.e. `skip = 1`), which always starts with "WEBVTT".
+Within this piece of code, we are already getting rid of some of the junk Zoom inserts into our transcripts, namely empty rows (i.e, `skip_empty_rows`), as well as the first line in the VTT file (i.e. `skip = 1`), which always starts with "WEBVTT".
 The junk remaining now are just the time-stamps, and the line numbers.

     transcript <- transcript[!grepl("^\\d+$", transcript) &  #remove lines that contain only numbers (e.g, 330)
                              !grepl("-->", transcript)]      #remove timestamp lines (e.g., 00:31:56.000 --> 00:31:58.360")

 This code uses the `grepl()` function within R to get rid of (1) lines that contain only numbers, and (2) lines that contain time-stamps.
-The word *grepl* means “grep logical" and its function allows R to search for distinct patterns of characters within strings based on [regular expression syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions/Cheatsheet) (e.g., `\d` for numbers) or text input (e.g., `"-->"`)
+The word *grepl* means “grep logical" and its function allows R to search for distinct patterns of characters within strings based on [regular expression syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions/Cheatsheet) (e.g., `\d` for numbers) or specific text input we provide (e.g., `"-->"`)

 These two lines of code already remove all of the junk Zoom inserts into our valuable qualitative data.
-However, Zoom also breaks interview responses into apart, to allow for subtitling line by line.
-This is unacceptable for us, who would like to read, and analyze our participants' responses in full, rather than separate chunks.
-So we'll need to take this one step further and merge consecutive lines from the same speaker.
+However, Zoom also breaks interview responses apart, to allow for subtitling line by line.
+This is unacceptable for us, as we would like to read, and analyze our participants' responses in full, rather than separate chunks.
+So, we'll need to take this one step further and merge consecutive lines from the same speaker.

     #merge consecutive lines
     cleaned_transcript <- c()